 The selected file is added to the current drawing.
 Cells will be attached to the cell list.
 If a cell name already exists, the cell is renamed by adding a number.
 Identical cells (name and structure) are not added.
 The existing cell will be used instead.
 File formats storing a single layer, like Gerber, will be added to the current opened cell on the active layer; you must choose the active layer before calling this feature.

-Replaces existing cells in the current drawing with same named cells in the selected file.
-Cells which are not exist in the current drawing are only added, if used by a new replaced cell.
-So this feature is useful to update all used cell from a library database.
+Replaces existing cells in the current drawing with the same-named cells in the selected file.
+Cells which do not exist in the current drawing are only added if used by a newly replaced cell.
+This feature is useful for updating all used cells from a library database.

-If more than one layout window is opened, the focus is set up another layout window.
-If the current displayed cell exists in the other window, this cell is opened at the same location than the current displayed layout window.
+If more than one layout window is opened, the focus is set to another layout window.
+If the current displayed cell exists in the other window, this cell is opened at the same location as the currently displayed layout window.
 In this way this feature can be used to visually compare designs.

 The view of the current cell is printed.
 The paper format of your printer may be different.
-The design is sized in a way the current view on screen will be completly on the paper, additional parts of the design may get visible.
-However never anything of the current screen view will be moved out of the paper.
-With the print feature also a file named print.pdf and print.ps is saved in the current working directory.
+The design is sized so that the current view on screen will be completely visible on the paper, additional parts of the design may get visible.
+However, nothing of the current screen view will be moved off the piece of paper.
+With the print feature a file named print.pdf and print.ps is saved in the current working directory.
 The screenshot function uses the current resolution of the screen meaning the resolution of printing is much higher.

-The screen view of the current cell is save to a file.
+The screen view of the current cell is saved to a file.
 About twenty different graphic formats are supported.
-Some format may only be available on some platworms (Windows, Mac or Linux) The screenshot graphic is stored in the screen resolution.
+Some formats may only be available on some platforms (Windows, Mac or Linux) The screenshot graphic is stored in the screen resolution.
 Use the print feature to store a higher resolution or use save as with a graphic format.
-In last case the resolution set in the setup dialog is used.
+In the last case, the resolution set in the setup dialog is used.